atroxaper/p6-LogP6-Blog-Example/README.md

 ## Initial commit.
 Create prime numbers calculator

-For illustration LogP6 basics we will write a web service which can check if a number is prime or not and can return N-st prime number (for example 73 is the 21st prime number).
+To show LogP6 basics we will write a web service which can check if a number is prime or not and can return N-st prime number (for example 73 is the 21st prime number).

-Firstly we need the calculator with two methods and test for it of course:
+Firstly we need a calculator with two methods and a test for it, of course:

 ```perl6
 # lib/Prime/Calculator.pm6